 The Rwandan government aims to become a middle income country by 2020, as set out in its Vision 2020 strategy.
 But there are challenges still to overcome if this vision is to be achieved: 39% of the country’s population still live in poverty and over 40% of the national budget is funded by donors.
 A vibrant private sector is needed to create sustainable growth and job creation to meet the needs of a growing youthful population.

-Our team support the systems and structures of effective government in Rwanda, so that the lives of 5 million Rwandans who live in poverty can be improved.
-We have worked within the Presidency, the Prime Minister’s Office, the National Capacity Building Secretariat (NCBS) and the Ministries of Finance, Agriculture and Infrastructure.
-AGI and the Government of Rwanda have also developed a pioneering partnership called the Strategic Capacity Building Initiative (SCBI), which is focussed on delivering the government’s priorities and training young Rwandans for future leadership roles.
+The AGI and Government of Rwanda funded team support the systems and structures of effective government in Rwanda, so that the lives of 5 million Rwandans who live in poverty can be improved.
+Our teams have worked within the Presidency, the Prime Minister’s Office, the National Capacity Building Secretariat (NCBS) and the Ministries of Finance, Agriculture and Infrastructure.
+The Government of Rwanda and our team also developed a pioneering partnership called the Strategic Capacity Building Initiative (SCBI), which is focussed on delivering the government’s priorities and training young Rwandans for future leadership roles.